-When Jaguar introduced the XJ-S in the autumn of 1975, the shock many observers felt was not only visual, but also conceptual.
-The first car of its kind to be produced by the Coventry specialist carmaker, it was perhaps closer in format to that of an American Personal Luxury Coupé than anything Jaguar had produced up to that point.
+When Jaguar introduced the XJ-S in the autumn of 1975, the surprise many observers felt was not only of the visual variety, but also conceptual.
+The first car of its kind to be produced by the Coventry specialist carmaker, it was perhaps closer in format to that of an American personal luxury coupé than anything Jaguar themselves had produced up to that point.

-The decision to pivot away from the more overtly sporting E-Type concept to the XJ-S was greeted by many aficionados, not to mention the gentlemen of the press with varying degrees of disappointment and outright horror, but the writing had been very much on the wall for some time.
-Especially once Jaguar announced the third-series E-Type in early 1971, the first production application of their all-new 5343 cc SOHC V12 engine.
+The decision to pivot away from the more overtly sporting E-Type concept to a more upmarket 2+2 format was greeted by many aficionados, not to mention the gentlemen of the press with varying degrees of disappointment and outright horror, but the writing had been very much on the wall for some time – especially so once Jaguar announced the third-series E-Type in early 1971, as something of a test-bed for their all-new 5343 cc SOHC per-bank V12 engine.

-Yet despite US customers’ initial enthusiasm for the E, they nevertheless almost immediately wanted to alter it; demanding increasing levels of interior space, creature comfort and convenience features, to the detriment of weight, performance and ultimately, exterior style.
-By the advent of the Series Three, the car had through a combination of customer request and legislative requirement become something of a bloated shadow of its lithe 1961 self, now very much GT in character.
-But as previously pointed out, this was very much the industry’s direction of travel in the pre-oil shock era.
+Despite American customers’ initial enthusiasm for the E, they nevertheless almost immediately wanted to alter it, demanding increasing levels of interior space, creature comfort and convenience features, to the detriment of weight, performance and ultimately, style.
+By the advent of the Series Three, the car through a combination of customer request and legislative requirement had become something of a puffy-jowled shadow of its lithe 1961 self, now very much a GT in character.
+But this was the industry’s direction of travel during the immediate pre-oil shock era.

-After all, not only were Jaguar’s main rivals in the process of developing similarly configured vehicles, producing an upmarket GT would allow Jaguar to produce a car at far higher price-point to that of the E-Type.
-In addition, while the E-Type was a difficult and time-consuming car to build, requiring a great deal of hand building and finishing, the saloon derived XJ-S with its fully unitary bodyshell would be a more straightforward (and profitable) car to manufacture.
+After all, not only were Jaguar’s main rivals in the process of developing similarly configured vehicles, producing an upmarket GT would allow Jaguar to produce a car at a far higher price-point to that of the E-Type.
+In addition, while the E-Type was a difficult and time-consuming car to build, requiring a great deal of hand finishing, the saloon derived XJ-S with its fully unitary bodyshell would be a more straightforward (and crucially more profitable) car to manufacture.

-Many E-Type loyalists contend that it was a mistake for Jaguar to pivot away from the sportscar template, but not only is it not a position which stands up to scrutiny, it was somewhat outside of Jaguar’s control.
-By 1971, with US market demand for sportscars in decline, the E-Type was already a rather dated product and despite the excellence of the V12 engine, it was not an entirely happy marriage with the E-Type concept.
-Sales of what was only ever intended as a stopgap car reflected this, with the closed 2+2 Coupé ceasing production in 1973.
+Many E-Type loyalists contended that it was an error for Jaguar to pivot away from the sportscar template, but not only is it a position which fails scrutiny, it was a situation somewhat outside of Jaguar’s control.
+By 1971, with US market demand for sportscars (and open cars) in decline, the E-Type was already a rather dated product and despite the excellence of the V12 engine, it did not prove an entirely happy marriage with the E-Type concept.
+Sales of what was only ever intended as a stopgap car reflected this, with the closed 2+2 Coupé ceasing production owing to disappointing sales in 1973.

-The following year, sales of the open two-seater had more or less collapsed, but it wouldn’t be until early 1975 that Jaguar made the somewhat apologetic announcement that E-Type production had ceased.
-To leaven what was a highly sensitive move, Jaguar’s then Managing Director, Geoffrey Robinson, who had taken the decision to axe the much-loved sportscar, allegedly stipulated that all E-Type tooling be retained by the factory so that production could potentially be restarted should demand return.
+The following year, sales of the open two-seater more or less collapsed, but it wouldn’t be until early 1975 that Jaguar made the somewhat sotto-voce announcement that E-Type production had ceased entirely.
+To leaven what was a highly sensitive move, Jaguar’s then Managing Director, Geoffrey Robinson, who had personally taken the decision to axe the much-loved sportscar, instructed that all E-Type tooling be retained so that production could potentially be restarted should demand return.

 Into this vacuum leapt all manner of press speculation, fuelled by Jaguar’s vague sounding statement which included an allusion to an imminent new sporting model – an open secret in UK press circles – the view espoused being that Browns Lane would go the more overt performance car route.
-Part of the issue was that Jaguar either hadn’t communicated the fact that their new sporting model would be a vastly different machine, or that the press had allowed their own prejudices and wishes to over-ride their reportage.
+Part of the issue seemed to be that Jaguar either hadn’t communicated the fact that their new sporting model would be a vastly different machine, or that the press had simply allowed their prejudices and wishes to over-ride their impartiality.

 These communication failures are likely to have contributed to the muddled perception of Jaguar’s Grand Turismo when it finally made its bow, a matter its unexpected styling treatment only served to exacerbate.
 Part of the problem of course was that by 1975, Jaguar had lost control over most of its functions, including that of press and PR.
 Indeed, the XJ-S launch would coincide with Jaguar losing their own motor show representation, henceforth mixing it with the rest of the Leyland Cars fare.